facebook/flow/docs/01-type-annotations.md

 console.log(x);
 ```

-Running the type checker against the above code //will// yield type errors
+Running the type checker against the above code will yield type errors
 since we have explicitly typed all parameters and variables.

 ```